 Time stood still.

 A sharp sensation on my inner thigh forced a shock so stark that I instantly sat up in bed with a gasping panic.
-I darned not move, for although I knew not what was lurking, I expected the worst.
+I dared not move, for although I knew not what was lurking, I expected the worst.
 Gradually, as I blinked my acuity sharpened.
 I scanned the room which seemed perfectly normal.
 Pain in my chest acknowledged that I was holding my breath.

 With only silence and no evidence or credible reason to believe otherwise, I convinced myself that the entire incident was imagined.